n0sc3tipsum/n0sc3tipsum/README.md

 </br>

-My Github profile serves as a comprehensive ledger of my ongoing voyage through the diverse landscape of technology - it is the repository of my learnings, my technical endeavors, and the concrete manifestations of my intellectual pursuits.
+My Github profile serves as a comprehensive ledger of my ongoing learning journey through the diverse landscape of technology - it is the repository of my learnings, my technical endeavors, and the concrete manifestations of my intellectual pursuits.
 I have had the privilege to work on a variety of projects ranging from developing low-level software to programming Arduinos, STM microcontrollers, and MEMS sensors, to developing rocket avionics software- all documented within these digital walls.